-The proposed scope of information requested is still overly broad and is beyond what is included in OECD Confidential CbCR.
-The scope of CbCR was agreed at the OECD as 'appropriate' to enable tax authorities to make a confidential risk assessment of an MNE's tax affairs.
+The proposed scope of information requested in the Introduced Bill is still overly broad and is beyond what is included in Organization of Economic Co-operation and Development ("OECD") Confidential CbCR.
+The scope of CbCR was agreed at the OECD as 'appropriate' to enable tax authorities to make a confidential risk assessment of a multinational enterprise's ("MNE") tax affairs.
 While we understand the need for this data to conduct risk assessments, there seems to be no objective policy goal for publishing that information.
+Publicly listed companies have requirements and obligations to their shareholders.
+Private companies do not have an obligation to publicly release (also divulging to their competitors) their tangible investment and strategies.
+By forgoing equity markets, private companies should be entitled to reasonably protect their competitively sensitive information for a period of time no less than 5 years (in alignment with other public CbCR regimes).

-Similarly, the information requested goes beyond that required under the public CbCR EU Directive 2021/2101 ("EU Public Directive").
+The information requested goes beyond that required under the public CbCR EU Directive 2021/2101 ("EU Public Directive").
 The statement on approach to tax included on CbCR filing, the disclosure of Tangible Assets, nor the reconciliation prepared by jurisdiction between income tax accrued and taxes due and paid are requirements in the EU Public Directive.
+The NFTC urges the removal of such requirements that go beyond the scope of the EU Public Directive.

-The obligations to report global data coupled with the imposition of criminal penalties tied solely to information reporting substantially diverges from international norms.
-NFTC recommends the removal of the criminal penalties.
-We further recommend providing an exception from reporting for information that an entity does not possess or have reason to possess.
+NFTC recommends providing an exception from reporting for information that an entity does not possess or have reason to possess in the normal course of business.
 The exception should also include relief from reporting where the provision of the information would violate the law in any relevant jurisdiction (e.g., due to confidentiality or privacy).
 This protection would be consistent with the approach taken in the EU Public Directive, where local entities must request data from a foreign parent and report whether the foreign parent provided the necessary data.
 However, local entities and employees are otherwise not subject to penalty for a related entity's refusal to provide data.